XPRNetwork/ts-smart-contract-docs/src/contract-sdk/api/random-number-generator.md

 # Random Number Generator (RNG)

-Proton provides an easy to use way to get random numbers on the blockchain.
+XPR Network provides an easy to use way to get random numbers on the blockchain.

 ## Request Random Number